 dns-sd -B _ipps._tcp

 This command will output a list of printers published by Mobility Print.
-If these printers aren't displayed in the client printer queues, contact support.

 If you don’t have a Mac, there are various browsers that allow you to see what Bonjour services are visible.
 Search for entries under the namespace _ipps._tcpC